The Object Podcast

 In the 1930s, Grant Wood is one of the most famous people in America, the artist behind “American Gothic”—the painting of the man, the woman, and the pitchfork, standing outside their house.
 An artwork so celebrated and so curious it’s called the “modern Mona Lisa.”
 But as times change and jealousy spreads, Wood suddenly finds himself fighting for his life and livelihood, protecting a secret he hid almost everywhere but in his achingly quirky, queer art.

-You can see Wood’s curious, nostalgic style in “The Birthplace of Herbert Hoover,” in the collection of the Minneapolis Institute of Art.
+You can see Wood’s curious, nostalgic style in “The Birthplace of Herbert Hoover,” in Mia’s collection.

 Some see a self-portrait in “Sentimental Yearner,” a drawing made for Sinclair Lewis’s “Main Street.”